 While my photography travels continue to take place on a regular basis I am also called upon to host presentations on a variety of subjects related to my creative interests.
 As to the public's familiarity with my photo art it is held in the collections of individuals from across the county and is can be found on display in a various venues including historic Inns, retail institutions and professional offices throughout the region.
 Currently I am working on two Bay related documentary projects, one pertaining to the vanishing vestiges of the Chesapeake while the second one is a visual examination of the convergence of the Colonial economy and various historical churches since the 1700s.

 Let me now conclude this bio by restating that my style of photography is that of realism, certainly a discipline that I am quite comfortable being associated with in my creative endeavors.
 As such I believe that a worthy photograph stands well on its own being based on the photographer's singular perspective and interpretation of the subject.
 In addition the photograph should truly depict both the lighting and colors at the time that it was taken, the caveat being without the the need for post processing alternations or enhancements.
-Therefore I am not one to combine a layer from one photograph, that let's say has a full moon over the harbor, with another photograph depicting a docked Bay Deadrise, so as to portray an captivating scene that never existed.
-Certainly I understand the appeal and rationale for doing so by others however its just not my style so too speak.
-So in essence my individual perspective of a singular setting, visualized at a particular moment in time is what I strive to convey through my photo art.
+So in essence true perspective of a setting, as visualized at the time it was taken, is what I strive to convey in my photo art.

 I hope that you enjoy your gallery visit and feel free to contact me via the gallery's main menu option.